 Emotional Intelligence

 Recognise, understand, and manage emotions to lead with empathy, composure, and influence.
+One of the most important and developable capabilities in effective leadership.

 Understanding Emotional Intelligence